Carl E. Taylor

-Carl Ernest Taylor, MD, DrPH (July 26, 1916 – February 4, 2010) founder of the academic discipline of international health who dedicated his life to the well-being of the world's marginalized people.
-He was the founding chair of the Department of International Health at the Johns Hopkins Bloomberg School of Public Health.
-He was a key contributor to the Alma Ata Declaration.
-At the age of 88, this energetic man assumed the challenging position as Country Director for the nonprofit organization Future Generations Afghanistan where he led innovative field-based activities until age 90.
-He has worked in over 70 countries and have students from more than 100 countries.
-He was sharing this near century-long perspective with his students up until a week before his death.
+Carl Ernest Taylor, MD, DrPH (July 26, 1916 – February 4, 2010) was a key contributor to the Alma Ata Declaration.
+At the age of 88, he assumed the position of Country Director for the nonprofit organization Future Generations Afghanistan where he led innovative field-based activities until age 90.

 Early life and education

 Taylor was born in Landour, a small hill station contiguous with Mussoorie in the Western Himalayas.
 His parents were medical missionaries in the region.
-He spent his early years assisting his parents with a mobile clinic in the Indian jungles, including the then-extant riverine jungles along the Ganges river, where the river leaves the Himalayas and enters the Gangetic Plain.
+He spent his early years assisting his parents with a mobile clinic in riverine jungles along the Ganges river, where the river leaves the Himalayas and enters the Gangetic Plain.
 He came back to the US and earned his medical degree from Harvard Medical School.
 After that, he started practising medicine in Panama where he also met and married his wife.
 They were together for 58 years until she died in 2001.

 In 1947, he returned to India and became the director of Fatehgarh Presbyterian Hospital, near Agra.
 During the Partition of India, he led a medical team helping the local people.
 He came back to Harvard and completed his DrPH and his dissertation was about the relation between nutrition and infection and it is regarded as a seminal work in this field.

-Alma-Ata Declaration

-Taylor was the primary World Health Organization consultant in preparing documents in 1978 for the Alma Ata World Conference on Primary Health Care and was a key contributor to the Alma Ata Declaration.
-From 1957 through 1983, he advised WHO on a wide range of international health matters.
-In 1972, Taylor became the founding chair of the National Council for International Health, now known as the Global Health Council.
-He was also the founding chair of the International Health Section of the American Public Health Association.
+In 1952, he founded the Department of Preventive Medicine in India's Christian Medical College in Ludhiana, Punjab, initiating a series of village health training programs outside that medical campus which, then working with his friend, India's Health Minister Sushila Nayyar, would become a model for India.
+In 1956 he joined the faculty of the Harvard School of Public Health, returning from there to India in 1962 to initiate what would grow into a three-decade long research regime out of the Narangwal Rural Health Centre.
+In 1963, he joined the faculty of the Johns Hopkins School of Public Health.